ZlomenyMesic/Bomberman/README.md

 ## Download

 You can install this game easily with my [installer](https://github.com/ZlomenyMesic/Bomberman/blob/main/BombermanSetup.msi).
-All textures, sound effects and the source code can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files)
+All textures and sound effects can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/content), and the source code can be found [here](https://github.com/ZlomenyMesic/Bomberman/blob/main/files/code)